Annunciation Triptych by Robert Campin

 The Annunciation is the Christian celebration of the announcement by the angel Gabriel to the Virgin Mary that she would conceive and become the mother of Jesus, the Son of God, marking his Incarnation.
 The Annunciation has been a central theme in Christian art in the Catholic Church, particularly during the Middle Ages and Renaissance.
 Interestingly, Annunciation is also described in the Quran.
 Mary, the mother of Jesus, holds a singularly exalted place in Islam as the only woman named in the Quran.

-The central panel was completed by Campin.
-The outer panels were added later by Campin’s workshop assistants on request by the donors who wanted to be placed in the Triptych to demonstrate their faith.
+Campin completed the central panel; however, the outer panels were added later by Campin’s workshop assistants.
+The additional panels were added at the request of the donors, who wanted to be depicted in the Triptych to demonstrate their faith.
 The side panels contain views of the city of Liège, in today’s Belgium.

 Robert Campin was the first great master of Flemish and Early Netherlandish painting.
 He was highly successful during his lifetime, and his activities are relatively well documented, but he did not sign or date his works.